GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 agencycode|	Identifier that represents either a department or a sub-tier created in FPDS.| 	Text oldfpdsofficecode	|Office code for offices created before 04/01/2016 in FPDS.	|Text aacofficecode	|Activity Address Code (AAC) for an office.|	Text cgaclist|	An array of Common Government-wide Accounting Classification (CGAC) Agency Codes.
-This field can accommodate multiple, comma separated values.  <br><br>*Note: This API only supports one CGAC per record at this time.
-In a future version, this API will be enhanced to return multiple CGACs per record.*	|Array fhorgofficetypelist|	An Array of office types for an office consisting of officetype, officetypestartdate and officetypeenddate for each of the office types.	|Array officetype|	Type of an office.
+This field can accommodate multiple, comma separated values. |Array fhorgofficetypelist|	An Array of office types for an office consisting of officetype, officetypestartdate and officetypeenddate for each of the office types.	|Array officetype|	Type of an office.
 Currently there are the following office types available in the Federal Hierarchy FOUO API: <br> -	Contracting <br> -	Funding <br> -	Grant <br><br>*Note: In future if the office type names change, the API will bring back the latest office types names from FH DB* |	Text officetypestartdate	|Start date of an office type.
 Format is YYYY-MM-DD. |	Date